World stocks near record high, U.S. bond yields near 1-month low

 "So those who had bet on steepening of the yield curve are unwinding their positions while some investors are also now buying to earn carry."

-U.S. payrolls data last Friday showed job hiring did not grow as fast as economists had expected, despite growing signs of a labour shortage.
+U.S. payrolls data last Friday showed hiring did not grow as fast as economists had expected, despite growing signs of a labour shortage. read more

-Many analysts think more evidence of strong jobs growth would be required for the Federal Reserve to step up its discussion on tapering.
+Many analysts think more evidence of strong job growth would be required for the Federal Reserve to step up its discussion on tapering.

 The U.S. central bank has said rises in inflation this quarter would be transient and would not threaten price stability, one of its key mandates.